 Martie’s 4-step plan to tame yeasts:

-- Stop feeding them the starches and sugars they thrive on.
-Read No more blood sugar spikes as a start.
+- Stop feeding them the starches and sugars that they thrive on.
+Read No more blood sugar spikes for help with that.
+This links to a list of the 7 most anti-fungal foods.
 Doug Kaufmann’s book, Cooking Your Way to Good Health, is a good source of recipes using yeast safe ingredients.

 - Start killing the yeasts off.
-If you have a doctor knowledgeable in this problem, he or she can prescribe an anti-fungal.
+If you have a doctor knowledgeable in this problem, he or she can prescribe an anti-fungal such as diflucan.
 Natural remedies can be very useful.
-Now Candida Support is an example.
+Read about Top 10 Natural Antifungals and his RegimenSimple Anti-fungal regimine on Doug Kaufmann’s website.
+NOW brand Candida Support is an example combination product.
 Start slowly to lessen the change of a die-off reaction which might be something like a headache or flu-like fatigue.
-It also helps to make sure your bowels are regular so the yeast waste can exit quickly.
+It also helps if you get enough fiber and make sure your bowels are regular so that the yeast filled waste can exit quickly.
 Another approach is to use an enzyme specifically designed to dissolve the cell wall of the yeast.
 Candidase is from an excellent company.
 This can be used with Yeast Manager or first to reduce the likelihood of a die-off reaction.

 - Replenish the army of good guys that used to keep the yeasts under control.
 Probiotics not only crowd them out, they make selective antibiotic substances to keep them out of the neighborhood.
-One of many reasons that I prefer Dr. Ohhira’s Probiotics that the capsules contain those substances along with live bacteria and their food supply.
-(Not just freeze-dried bacteria like virtually all other brands.)
+One of many reasons that I prefer Dr. Ohhira’s Probiotics that the capsules contain those substances already made along with the live bacteria and their food supply.
+(It is not just freeze-dried white powder bacteria like virtually all other brands.)

 - Encourage your immune system to target the yeasts.
 When there has been a chronic problem, the immune system may have basically decided that they are a normal part of the family.
 Dr. King has a set of product that treat this problem with homeopathy.